 I had a look at a few shops BestBuy, PC World, Staples in the US, CA and in the UK.
 I checked the sticker at the base of the system and compared this with the Edition in system properties.
 I was looking in particular for a difference in the with Bing systems.
 Although all the systems have a sticker which just says “Windows 8” similar to the other 3 Editions which the Media Creation Tool Supports it was a different sticker.

-If you have this sticker which looks like the following you likely have one of the with Bing Editions which are unfortunately not supported by the Microsoft Windows 8.1 Media Creation Tool but should be supported by the Windows 10 TH2 .iso:
+If you have this sticker which looks like the following you likely have one of the with Bing Editions which are unfortunately not supported by the Microsoft Windows 8.1 Media Creation Tool but are supported by the Windows 10 .iso:

 - Windows 8.1 with Bing Most Common

 - Windows 8.1 Single Language with Bing Common

 If you have this sticker you likely have one of the following 2 editions: